CleanWire/QMUN/README.md

 ## Welcome to the QMUN HUB

-You can use the [editor on GitHub](https://github.com/CleanWire/QMUN/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 This is the central website for your QMUN needs wether you're a Faculty Advisor, a Student or the DAIS.

 ### Student